A cheating politician thinks he’s on the road to the US Senate. Turns out he’s a better candidate for crime than high office.

 He cheats on his wife, then manipulates her back onto the campaign trail.
 At the same time, he arranges to bring her secretary along. i.e., Linda Johnson.
 Yet when the time comes, he exploits Linda to pass on fake intel to the police, and to sneak the gun out of the hotel.

-Incidentally, Columbo also goads Nelson into soft-confessing his crimes when he volunteers a murder theory about the dark garage (maybe the killer was already in the garage … wink, wink).
+Incidentally, Columbo also goads Nelson when he suggests maybe the killer was already in the garage … wink, wink.

 Nelson repeats this Freudian slip when he has Linda tell the police she found the latest death threat: